 Ah summer, here you are again!
-Time to kick off the season with a BBQ!
+Time to kick off the season with a barbecue!

-We have a new patio and pergola (since we had to have a project to work on during the pandemic!).
-With so much time at home, we spent last summer re-building our deck.
+We have a new patio and pergola (since we had to have a project to work on during the pandemic).
+With so much time at home, we spent last summer rebuilding our deck.
 But it was so hot outside that we couldn't spend much time on the patio.
-So much for summer BBQs!
+So much for summer barbecues!